FastReports/FastReport-Cloud-Go/docs/UserSettingsVM.md

 HasDefaultSubscription returns a boolean if a field has been set.

+### SetDefaultSubscriptionNil

+`func (o *UserSettingsVM) SetDefaultSubscriptionNil(b bool)`

+ SetDefaultSubscriptionNil sets the value for DefaultSubscription to be an explicit nil

+### UnsetDefaultSubscription
+`func (o *UserSettingsVM) UnsetDefaultSubscription()`

+UnsetDefaultSubscription ensures that no value is present for DefaultSubscription, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)